About Us

 These observations are only based on four games to date, but I am not complaining at this point.

-One Response to “QB Vision Control”
+One thought on “QB Vision Control”

-This weekend I finally had time to take the game out of the package.
+1. This weekend I finally had time to take the game out of the package.
 So far so pleased.
 I like the new cone, and there are so many pre-read options that I doubt I will ever master them all.
-My only real complaint at this point is the punt return coverage - where is it anyway?
+My only real complaint at this point is the punt return coverage – where is it anyway?